Jon Nelson (artist)

-Jon Nelson is a sound collage artist and a radio show host for Some Assembly Required.
-He "mashes music and found sound — from old movies, laugh tracks, the news — to make what he calls the audio dreamscape of the media age."
-Jon Nelson has been championing the genre of mashup music for more than 10 years; Some Assembly Required is now syndicated throughout the United States and Canada.
-262 episodes were produced from 1999 to 2011.
+Jon Nelson is a sound collage artist and hosts the program Some Assembly Required.
+He also produces Radio Retrofit as a series of creative fabrications, focusing on the art of personality driven radio, as represented by various fictional broadcasters, known from film and television.
+As an artist, he "mashes music and found sound — from old movies, laugh tracks, the news — to make what he calls the audio dreamscape of the media age."
+Nelson has been championing the genre of collage music since 1999; Some Assembly Required and Radio Retrofit are heard on the Sheena's Jungle Room stream, at WFMU.